-Assistive Technology helps “level the playing field” for individuals with dyslexia.
-Accommodations, such as Assistive Technology, should be part of any remediation program, but should not be used in place of intervention.
-With that said, technology has the potential to “level the playing field” for many students and adults with dyslexia, and open doors to them in the classroom, in the workplace, and at home.
-From spell check to e-books to voice recognition, assistive technology now encompasses a growing number of software programs that can seem mind-boggling to parents, educators, and individuals with dyslexia.
+Technology has the potential to “level the playing field” independent of an adult.
+No longer must a parent be both a reader and a scribe.
+From spell check to e-books to voice recognition, assistive technology now encompasses an ever evolving number of software programs that can seem mind-boggling to parents, educators, and individuals with dyslexia.
 Fortunately, there are professionals who specialize in this growing field.
-IDA Southwest thanks Megan Shanley, an Albuquerque Public Schools Occupational Therapist and Assistive Technology expert, for the following two publications.
-Megan recently presented at Dyslexia Southwest 2013 on the many uses of the iPad.
+IDA Southwest thanks Megan Shanley, an Albuquerque Public Schools Occupational Therapist and Assistive Technology expert and a member of the SWIDA Advisory Council for the following two publications.

 The iPAD for Individuals with Dyslexia